 SV, VfB Stuttgart, Bayer Leverkusen

 (from Gelsenkirchen, near the Dutch border), Werder Bremen and Wolfsburg.
 West Germany had no national league until 1963, a legacy of German soccer being organized in regional federations that went back to Imperial Germany.
 Bayern Munich won three European Cups in the mid-1970s, one in 2001, and the Champions League in 2013, and Dortmund and Hamburg have each won the top European title once, but other than that German clubs have been relatively lacklustre in that competition (the best performances by any other teams were runner-ups by Borussia Mönchengladbach in 1977 against Liverpool, Bayer Leverkusen in 2002 against Real Madrid, and Borussia Dortmund in 2013 against Bayern).
 Werder Bremen, Borussia Dortmund, Eintracht Frankfurt, Hamburger SV, Bayer Leverkusen, Borussia Mönchengladbach, Bayern München, and FC Schalke 04 have won the now-defunct European Cup-Winners' Cup and/or the UEFA Cup.
 1. FC Magdeburg is the only club of the former GDR league to have won a European competition, the Cup Winners' Cup in 1974, the annus mirabilis of East German football.

 The German women's national team won the World Cup twice, in 2003 and 2007, and the European championship eight times (including the last six in a row).
-The country has also been highly successful at the women's club level, winning the Women's Champions League seven times (three times by Frankfurt, twice by Turbine Potsdam, and one each by Duisburg and Wolfsburg).
+The country has also been highly successful at the women's club level, winning the Women's Champions League eight times (three times by Frankfurt, twice each by Turbine Potsdam and Wolfsburg, and once by Duisburg).